Valer100/winaccent/README.md

 | winaccent.accent_auto | Returns the light/dark accent color depending on the system theme

 # Output
-Here are the outputs for the default (blue) accent color on Windows 11:
+Here is the output for the default (blue) accent color on Windows 11:

 | Variable | Color | Preview |
 |----------|-------|-------|